sardana-org/sardana/doc/source/devel/howto_controllers/howto_1dcontroller.rst

 just deals with the reference to the data.

-Please refer to :ref:`sardana-2dcontroller-valuereferencing` chapter from :ref:`sardana-2dcontroller-howto` in order to implement this feature for 1D controller.
+Please refer to :ref:`sardana-2dcontroller-valuereferencing` chapter from :ref:`sardana-2dcontroller-howto` guide in order to implement this feature for 1D controller.

 .. _ALBA: http://www.cells.es/